Jessie Blanche Mollett was born in Richmond, Surrey on 13th November, 1881. She eventually moved to Rye where she opened an antique shop

 The Cowells moved to Appledore on the day of the Great Storm of 1987 and Alex’s sister Frances MacDonald and husband Alan joined them twenty years later in 2007.
 They decided to realise a long-held ambition to open a tea room to serve the many visitors to the village, as well as providing a meeting place for local residents.

-Both sisters have been researching their family history and were contacted by Sue, a 4th cousin, twice removed.
+Both sisters had been researching their family history and were contacted by Sue, a 4th cousin, twice removed.
 Imagine their surprise when they learned from Sue of a long-lost relative, Jessie Mollett, who had had the same idea!
 When thinking of a name for our tea room Miss Mollett’s seemed the natural choice – we hope she approves.

-Our tea shop previously housed a well known antiques and collectables shop called High Class Junk, which in turn took its name from its predecessor, High Class Butchers!
+Our tea shop previously housed a well known antiques and collectibles shop called High Class Junk, which in turn took its name from its predecessor, High Class Butchers!
 We thought it fitting to continue the theme, hence the name: